 • Past member, Research Committee at Hartford Hospital

-• Chairman, Hartford Hospital Employees Council
+• Past Chairman, Hartford Hospital Employees Council

 • Past member, United Network for Organ Sharing (UNOS)